andreshojna/openGL/README.md

   * Pass to our shader another MVP matrix which transform the original position in a new one

 We are going to do the MVP way because create a new vertex buffer is not performant: both objects will be the same and new each bind is slow.

+# Batch Rendering

+### 'Till now
+* We make a draw call per square
+* If we have 1000 squares --> 1000 draw calls = slow

+To draw a square we need:
+* Vertex Array
+  * Vertex buffer: 4 vertices {0, 1, 2, 3}
+  * Idex buffer: 6 indices: {{0, 1, 2}, {2, 3, 0}}

+Then transform the first square to reposition, change color and make the second draw call

+### With batch rendering

+* Dynamic Vertex array (stream data in every frame)
+  * Vertex buffer: 2 quads: 8 vertices
+    * Color is in the vertex buffer
+    * Position is in the vertex buffer
+  *Index buffer: 2 quads: 12 indices